 Back in 2014 I purchased this Bible—and have used it extensively ever since.
 At that time I wrote this blog post: “My Bible Buying Days Are Over: The Best Bible on the Market.”
 I repost it here:

-From the lovely, elegant, and scholarly 1985 JPS translation, to the unparalleled Oxford maps, the extensive scholarly, well-balanced notes (including academic as well as rabbinic perspectives), the essays, tables, and charts in the back, with additional maps and charts splashed on the pages throughout, printed on high quality “Bible” paper and with attractive single column layout.
+From the lovely, elegant, and scholarly 1985 JPS translation, to the unparalleled Oxford maps, the extensive scholarly, well-balanced notes (including academic as well as rabbinic perspectives), the s, tables, and charts in the back, with additional maps and charts splashed on the pages throughout, printed on high quality “Bible” paper and with attractive single column layout.
 This Bible is it!

 I could not count the many editions of the Bible I have owned since age 17 when my parents gave me a fine Oxford Leather-bound copy of the King James Version with those wonderful maps.
 I still have that Bible.
 Since then I have bought many many more–too many to count.
 I am not just talking about buying Bibles in order to have all the major translations–that I have done as well.
 I am thinking here of personal study Bibles–that I purchased because I wanted to finally settle on a single edition and make it my own–for personal study and meditation.
 I have seldom stayed with one more than a year or two, until another would catch my fancy, or I would change my mind about how to mark the one I was using and begin over again.
 The joke in our household if any package arrives with my name on it is, “Dad has probably bought another Bible”–and this time he “swears” that this is the one.
 I will actually admit to “sneaking” new Bibles into the house knowing no one would notice the difference since I have had so many over the years.